⚡️Custodial vs Non-Custodial wallets ⚡️ Benefits of light wallets

 - If your wallet gets hacked, your coins may go missing;

-- In the case of a fork, there is a chance to not receive your coins.
+- In the case of a fork, there is a chance of not receiving your coins.

 The custodial wallet is very similar in its function to the principles of a bank, meaning you do not fully control your money inside of it.
 Yes, the money remains yours, but it is in the hands of another company.